- Search The Registry

 William Jonhson, 1912, image by Steve Turner

 From Florence, South Carolina, his mother was of Black and Native American (Sioux) ancestry.
-His father was a prominent white man of the area who did nothing toward his son’s upbringing.
+His father was a prominent white man in the area who did nothing toward his son’s upbringing.
 His mother eventually married a Black man who worked on behalf of the family until an accident disabled him.
 Young Johnson worked odd jobs to help his mother with family needs, carrying lunch pails of food to the railroad yard and to the sharecropping fields during spring planting.
-Also at an early age, he discovered that he could draw well.
+Also, at an early age, he discovered that he could draw well.

 He married Holcha Krake, a white weaver, in 1930, and the couple spent the next eight years in rural Denmark and Norway, taking trips across Europe and to Tunisia.
-Some of his works included Self Portrait (1929), Minnie and Girl in a Red Dress (1936).
+Some of his works included Self Portrait (1929) and Minnie and Girl in a Red Dress (1936).
 In 1938, to escape the rise of Nazism, Johnson and his wife moved to New York.
-Johnson found adjustment to life in America difficult; hostility towards his interracial marriage and the worsening depression were not easy realities to live with.
-Still, his focus shifted to the figure and to themes from Black life recalled from his southern childhood and his observations of Harlem.
+Johnson found the adjustment to life in America difficult; hostility towards his interracial marriage and the worsening depression were not easy realities to live with.
+Still, his focus shifted to the figure and themes from Black life recalled from his southern childhood and his observations of Harlem.

 The new style was administered with gentle humor and religious sentiment; this representation can be seen in Fletcher (1939) and Chain Gang (1942).
 Following Holcha’s death in 1944, Johnson returned alone to Scandinavia, but the onset of degenerative brain disease in 1947 forced him to return to New York and his institutionalization.
 The art in his possession was placed in a warehouse, and he languished in a state hospital on Long Island for 22 years until his death in 1970.